btfcss/beautiful-css/documentation/typography.md

 ### Underline on Hover

-Underline text only when the user hovers over the element using  `.hover:underline`:
+Underline text only when the user hovers over the element using  `hover:underline`:

 ``` html
 <p class="hover:underline">Underlined text on hover</p>